kitshinghk-crypto/PySecureMessenger/README.md

 Your ID: 12077
 Enter your recipient ID:
 ```
 The client return a one-time user id to the users when the client program starts.
-The public and private keys pair is generated on the fly and only used once in a converation.
-The keys are only stored in the program memory.
-Give the ID to the intented recipient and start the conversation.
+The public and private keys pair is generated on the fly and is only used in a converation.
+The keys are stored in the program memory.
+Give the ID to the recipient and start the conversation.

 <span>
 <img src="https://github.com/kitshinghk-crypto/PySecureMessenger/blob/master/psm_screenshot.png?raw=true" alt="Your image title" width="300"/>